-If a U.S. holder owns ADSs during any taxable year in which we are a PFIC, the U.S. holder generally will be required to file an IRS Form 8621 (Information Return by a Shareholder of a Passive Foreign Investment Company or Qualified Electing Fund) with respect to the company, generally with the U.S. holder's federal income tax return for that year.
-If our company is a PFIC for a given taxable year, then you should consult your tax advisor concerning your annual filing requirements.
+If a U.S. holder owns ADSs during any taxable year in which we are a PFIC, the U.S. holder generally will be required to file an IRS Form 8621 (Information Return by a Shareholder of a Passive Foreign Investment Company or Qualified Electing Fund) with respect to us, generally with the U.S. holder's U.S. federal income tax return for that taxable year.
+U.S. holders should consult their tax advisors concerning PFIC reporting requirements in their particular circumstances.

 The U.S. federal income tax rules relating to PFICs are complex.
-Prospective U.S. investors are urged to consult their own tax advisers with respect to the acquisition, ownership and disposition of the ADSs, the consequences to them of an investment in a PFIC, any elections available with respect to the ADSs and the IRS information reporting obligations with respect to the acquisition, ownership and disposition of the ADSs.
+U.S. holders are urged to consult their tax advisers with respect to the acquisition, ownership and disposition of our ADSs, the tax consequences to them of an investment in a PFIC, any elections available with respect to the ADSs and the IRS information reporting obligations with respect to the acquisition, ownership and disposition of the ADSs.